tobuhl/backgammon4dummies/README.md

 Design Patterns
 ===============

-For architecture of a software, a design pattern should be found. (controller, modell, view).
+For architecture of a structured software, design patterns should be used.

+model-view-controller:
 * view
   * GUI
 * model